Powerlifting and weightlifting are major sports that are quite famous too. Both of these sports involve lifting heavy objects.

 Main Differences Between Powerlifting and Weightlifting

-- Powerlifting is about lifting the heaviest weight, or in other words, it focuses on lifting the heaviest in a single attempt.
-On the contrary, weightlifting, also called weight training it is more often technical strength training by using weight machines.
+- Powerlifting is about lifting the heaviest weight, or in other words, and it focuses on lifting the heaviest in a single attempt.
+On the contrary, weightlifting, also called weight training, is more technical strength training by using weight machines.

 - Powerlifting and weightlifting include lifting one or another piece of equipment or physical work as well.
-Powerlifting majorly includes bench press, deadlift, and squat.
+Powerlifting majorly includes bench presses, deadlifts, and squats.
 On the contrary, weightlifting includes overhead movements like clean and jerk and snatch.

 - Powerlifting and weightlifting require strength.
-But for powerlifters first move is an important one, and hence they invest maximum strength on lifting the first move.
-For weightlifters, on the other side, it is not important to utilize their maximum power at first move only.
+But for powerlifters, the first move is important, and hence they invest maximum strength in lifting the first move.
+On the other side, weightlifters don’t have to utilize their maximum power at the first move only.

 - Compared with weightlifters, powerlifters seem to be more massive because muscle work is required more extensively.
 Weightlifters are simply less muscular.

-- The support equipment is important in various sports.
+- Support equipment is important in various sports.
 Although in powerlifting, support equipment is not compulsorily involved.
 On the contrary, weightlifting always requires support equipment.

 - Olympics programs are popular and recognized worldwide.
 Although powerlifting and weightlifting are strength and weight-related sports among both of these sports, only weightlifting is included in the Olympics program.